input-output-hk/cardano-sl/docs/txp.md

-Then these lists are concatenated and we have two lists of `(StakeholderId, Coin)` pairs: the first one is how much stake each stakeholder should gain, the second one is how much stake each stakeholder should lose.
+Then these lists are concatenated and we have two lists of `(StakeholderId, Coin)` pairs: the first one is how much stake each stakeholder should lose, the second one is how much stake each stakeholder should gain.
 Then stakes of all mentioned stakeholders are updated appropriately.
 Also total stake is updated.

 ## Local transaction processing